KNOWS NOTES – FITTING TUBELESS ROAD TIRES

 * * * *

 That’s it for now.
 Thanks for reading and supporting the site.
-To keep in touch with what I’m posting and your fellow roadies are commenting on, use the popup form to get an email when new posts come out and the icons at the top to follow me on Twitter, Facebook, and Instagram.
-There’s also an icon you can click to get posts sent to your RSS reader.
+To keep in touch with what I’m posting and your fellow roadies are commenting on, use the popup form to get an email when new posts come out and the icons below to follow me.

 Thanks and enjoy your riding safely.